-With the above in mind, and noting that Plato and Aristotle don’t fully agree on the forms or what constitutes an ideal state (or if a polity really is one; feel free to read Politics Book II Part IV and compare to Plato’s Republic Book VIII for the gist), and noting that neither were big fans of PURE DIRECT democracy or tyranny (what today we also call despotism), we can translate Plato and Aristotle’s collective theory as, generally speaking:
+Keeping in mind that Plato and Aristotle don’t fully agree on the forms or what constitutes an ideal state or if a polity really is one.
+Feel free to read Politics Book II Part IV and compare to Plato’s Republic Book VIII for the gist.
+Noting that neither thinker was a fan of PURE DIRECT democracy or tyranny (which we also call despotism), we can translate Plato and Aristotle’s collective theory as the following.

-Everyone wants liberty and equality (democracy), but in practice pure liberty and equality is anarchy.
-Anarchy isn’t good for a state, because anarchy breeds tyranny (a despotic lawless government).
+Everyone wants liberty and equality (democracy), but in practice pure liberty and equality are anarchy.
+Anarchy isn’t good for a state because anarchy breeds tyranny (a despotic lawless government).

-Furthermore, oligarchy collapses into anarchy, and an honor-based timocracy collapse into democracy.
+Furthermore, oligarchy collapses into anarchy, and an honor-based timocracy collapses into democracy.

-Thus, the only pure choice of government is Monarchy (ruled by the one) or aristocracy (ruled by the few); which Aristotle differentiates between but Plato considers as one (after differentiating between them), as they are the only government types that have the structure needed to employ restraints and enforce laws.
+Thus, the only pure choice of government is Monarchy (ruled by the one) or aristocracy (ruled by the few); which Aristotle differentiates between but Plato considers as one (after differentiating between them).
+They are the only government types that have the structure that was seen as needed to employ restraints and enforce laws.

-But wait… That monarchy / aristocracy system sounds like a sort of lawful tyranny.
-Is that really better?
+However, that monarchy and aristocracy system sounds like a sort of lawful tyranny.
+Is that better?

-… and of course the answer is, probably in some respects, but generally pure Monarchy is not ideal or desirable (see the American Revolution; the liberal minded human condition is no fan of even the idea of a monarchy).
+Of course, the answer is, probably it is in some respects better.
+Pure Monarchy is not ideal or desirable.
+See the American Revolution; the liberal minded human condition is no fan of even the idea of a monarchy.

-But wait again… pure Oligarchy and pure timocracy sound pretty bad too, sort of like a Gilded Age state or a fascist or communist respectively, surely that isn’t desirable either?
+But again, pure Oligarchy and pure timocracy sound pretty bad too like a Gilded Age state or a fascist or communist state respectively.
+Surely that isn’t desirable either?

 So, hundreds of pages later:

-And Then There Was Republics, and it Was Good [in Many Cases]
+And Then There Were Republics, and it Was Good [in Many Cases]

-This mixed-Constitution or mixed-Republic (free trading Republic) described above, this Polity that Plato illustrates, is essentially the basis of all western governments (thanks to the enlightenment thinker philosopher forefathers who translated the concepts of the Greeks into the modern age, and the timocrats and democrats who helped them in their revolution, and the oligarchs who would rather that than a mercantile king-driven economy; see the French estates minus the top two estates).
+This mixed-Constitution or mixed-Republic (free trading Republic) described above, this Polity that Plato illustrates, is essentially the basis of all western governments.
+This is thanks to the enlightenment thinkers and philosopher forefathers who translated the concepts of the Greeks into the modern age, the timocrats and democrats who helped them in their revolution, and the oligarchs who would rather that than a mercantile king-driven economy; see the French estates minus the top two estates).

 TIP: You can think of it this way.
 Polity/Republic isn’t “a form of government” as much as it is a container in which to place the right mix of the other forms.
-When you have that mix right, you have yourself a Polity/Republic in the truest sense.
-The political philosophers often use the term Republic to mean “an ideal mixed form” and “a state”.
-The interchanging meaning of Republic is exactly like the interchanging meaning of Polity… and they are, a few connotations aside, both essentially the same thing.
+When you have that mix right, you have a Polity/Republic in the truest sense.
+The political philosophers often use the term Republic to mean “an ideal mixed form” and “a state.”
+The interchanging meaning of Republic is exactly like the interchanging meaning of Polity.
+They are a few connotations aside, both the same thing.

-TIP: With the above in mind, not all Republics who seek to employ Plato’s theory come out with A+ results like the U.S. and U.K., for example Mussolini’s Fascist Government was inspired by Plato (although he molded the theory to his own fancies and ended up creating a despotic timocracy with oligarchical aspects, a tyrannical warrior class, and corrupt philosopher king; anyway, how one reads Plato and comes away with that answer… I do not know; anyway, it is interesting note, but a different story that I’ll examine another time).
+TIP: Not all Republics which seek to employ Plato’s theory come out with positive results.
+For example, Mussolini’s Fascist Government was inspired by Plato although he molded the theory to his own fancies.
+The Fascist state became a despotic timocracy with oligarchical aspects, a tyrannical warrior class, and corrupt philosopher king.

 Plato: The Republic – Book 8 Summary and Analysis.